sirmanas/finalexam/question_FJpYs.md

-Linux is which kind of Operating System?
+What does GNU stands for?
-* Multi User
+* Gnu’s not Unix
-* Multi Tasking
+* Geek Needed Unix
-* Multi Process
+* General Unix
-+ All of the above
+* General Unix
-* None of the above
+* None of the Above